0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 4. This website used to have an alternative login method.
 What was the login method and the application ID associated with it? ->
 5. Identify a potential admin of the website or the related community ->

+### The Gap in our Analysis

+For every intelligence analysis there will be a gap in the analysis, aware of those gap help us

+### Report